 Maria Lernerman has been a portfolio manager since 2022 and an analyst since 2015.
 As an analyst, she focuses on consumer discretionary companies.
 Additionally, in her role as an ESG analyst, she has been overseeing Harding Loevner's ESG research integration and stewardship efforts.
 Ms. Lernerman graduated from the University of Pennsylvania in 2003.
 She joined Harding Loevner in 2015.
-Ms. Lernerman serves as a portfolio manager for the International Equity Portfolio, the International Developed Markets Equity Portfolio, and the International Carbon Transition Equity Portfolio.
-Ms. Lernerman has held her position with each of the International Equity Portfolio, and the International Developed Markets Equity Portfolio, and the International Carbon Transition Equity Portfolio since December 2022.
+Ms. Lernerman serves as a portfolio manager for the International Carbon Transition Equity Portfolio.
+Ms. Lernerman has held her position with the International Carbon Transition Equity Portfolio since December 2022.